nextcloud/documentation/admin_manual/configuration_server/external_sites.rst

 Sites app embeds external links in IFrames.
 Modern Web browsers try very hard to protect Web surfers from dangerous links, and safety apps like `Privacy Badger <https://www.eff.org/privacybadger>`_ and ad-blockers may block embedded pages.
-It is strongly recommended to enforce HTTPS on your ownCloud server; do not weaken this, or any of your security tools, just to make embedded Web pages work.
-After all, you can freely access them outside of ownCloud.
+It is strongly recommended to enforce HTTPS on your Nextcloud server; do not weaken this, or any of your security tools, just to make embedded Web pages work.
+After all, you can freely access them outside of Nextcloud.

 Most Web sites that offer login functionalities use the ``X-Frame-Options`` or ``Content-Security-Policy`` HTTP header which instructs browsers to not